Niloy333/eegFloss/README.md

    `source ~/anaconda3/bin/activate` or `source ~/miniconda3/bin/activate`.
    - **macOS**: Open a terminal.
 5. In the prompt, navigate to the extracted `eegFloss` directory (the directory of the `.py` files).
 Example:
-   `cd C:\Folder1\eegFloss-base\`
+   `cd D:\Folder1\eegFloss-base\`
 6. Create a new environment named `eegFloss` with all the necessary packages:
-   `conda env create --name eegFloss --file eegFloss_dependencies.yml`
+   `conda env create --name eegFloss --file eegFloss_dependencies.yml` You need to accept the installation by entering 'y' in the prompt (and, in some cases, may also need to provide an administrative password).
 7. Once the environment is created, activate it:
    `conda activate eegFloss`
 8. To start coding:
    - Launch Spyder and manually open the scripts:
      `spyder`
-   - Or, use your preferred code editor and run the script from the Conda prompt.
+   - Or, use your preferred code editor and run the script from the Anaconda Prompt.
 Example:
      `python 1.eegFloss_check_usability_mobility.py`

 ## Script Descriptions